 This is a signal of textual colligation where he is associated with a subsequent process, rather than one occurring before or alongside cultivated.
 A reason for this is that the thing being cultivated is most often a person (or their mind or taste, also belonging to them) and thus the choice of pronoun modifying the person or thing is personal: his/her cultivated mind.
 Consequently, the use of he is a form of textual cohesion linking back to this same person.

 A finding specific to the non-metaphoric dataset is that all personal pronouns in the immediate environment of cultivated are first and third-person plural.
 They are possessive (our, their) and subject (we, they).
 Indeed, despite the smaller quantity of pronouns in the non-metaphoric data, the item with the highest frequency overall occurs in the non-metaphoric set (our), showing a proportionally higher usage than any other pronoun.
-In the verb analysis, it was suggested that the reason for the use of we and our may be related to the genres of the subfolders within the corpus, particularly within gardening handbooks.
+In the verb analysis, it was suggested that the reason for the use of we and our may be related to the genres of the sub-folders within the corpus, particularly within gardening handbooks.
 Our in the adjective non-metaphoric set is most often a collective reference (usually to England or Britons), such as our own country, our farms, and our gardens, where the tense of the clause in which they occur is, in almost every instance, present (18/19 instances).
 Our is also most frequently found in L1 position (19/27), as in the extended concordance lines below:

 (5.1) “All the plants of tropical climates, the oil and wax palms, the sugar cane, &c., contain only a small quantity of the elements of the blood necessary to the nutrition of animals, as compared with our cultivated plants.”